eatanga-git/stockPriceAssocationWithNews/README.md

 # stockPriceAssocationWithNews

-This is a program that displays data for popular stocks - more spefically, their stock prices over time - and that scrapes the web for articles corresponding to time periods where the stock price underwent a sudden and stark change.
-This is meant to investigate whether there is an association between the publicity/news of the stock, and the actual stock price (i.e. does negative or positive news about a company negatively or positvely influence the stock price?
+This is a program that displays data for popular stocks - more specifically, their stock prices over time - and that scrapes the web for articles corresponding to time periods where the stock price underwent a sudden and stark change.
+This is meant to investigate whether there is an association between the publicity/news of the stock, and the actual stock price (i.e. does negative or positive news about a company negatively or positively influence the stock price?
 Or is there little association).

 Example image of results for a time period: